 Time trials offer racers the chance to complete a set amount of laps and try and set the fastest time possible.
 The faster the time the higher up on the leaderboards you will be.
 It’s pretty straightforward.

 You can get your race participation and Safety Rating up from time trials too, however, the Safety Rating that you gain is at a much slower rate than you would get from a race, for obvious reasons.

 Setups are an extremely important part of iRacing.
 They can mean the difference between first and last so it is important to be able to get a good setup for the car and track combo that you’re racing.
 Not all series require setups as many of the beginner-friendly series are fixed setups, meaning that everyone is driving the same car.

 I published an article on some of the best places to find iRacing setups to help you get started.
 Some of them are free, some of the cost a few dollars per month.
 I personally pay $5 a month of a Craigs Setup Shop subscription as they provide excellent setups for the series that I race in, and make it easy just to set and forget.

-Recently iRacing has been rolling out it’s AI content and turning what was once an online multiplayer-only service into something that can appeal to the single play sim racer.
+Recently iRacing has been rolling out its AI content and turning what was once an online multiplayer-only service into something that can appeal to the single-player sim racer.

 As mentioned in the very beginning of this guide, the AI racing is only available through the Beta UI that iRacing is offering, so if you’re looking on the website and can’t find an option for it, that’s why.